 Aker Marine have pledged to continue to work actively to protect ecosystems, reduce their industrial footprint, and contribute to future healthy and sustainable nutrition systems, you can read more about their new and ambitious sustainability goals here.

-- Pure Antarctic Red Krill Oil
+- Pure Sustainable sourced Antarctic Krill Oil

 - Marine Stewardship Council (MSC) certified